syncfusion-content/blazor-docs/blazor/visual-studio-integration/visual-studio-extensions/template-studio.md

     ![RedirectedURI](../images/RedirectedURI.png)

-5. Click save then O-Auth client id will be created and copy that credentials.
+5. Click save then o-auth client id will be created and copy that credentials.

     ![ClientIdCreation](../images/ClientIdCreation.PNG)